flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

 The code for the cgroup2 case has more layers of abstractions and is seen [here](https://github.com/containerd/cgroups/blob/v1.0.2/v2/manager.go#L563-L605).
 Now every container has one inotify instance, which is subscribed to `memory.events` modification events and sends them through a Go channel.

-Unfortunately, there is a difference in behavior cgroup gets removed.
+Unfortunately, there is a difference in behavior when a cgroup gets removed.
 For cgroup v1 we have this code in the kernel https://github.com/torvalds/linux/blob/v5.15/mm/memcontrol.c#L4665
 ```c
 	/* Notify userspace the event is going away. */
 	eventfd_signal(event->eventfd, 1);